gausby/tortoise/docs/introduction.md

     will get returned from the publish function, which makes it possible to await and pattern match for the return.

-  - Further more, when it comes to publishing messages; the client should make sure that messages with a QoS>0 are delivered, so if the client is offline it should store these messages and send them when the client is back online.
+  - Furthermore, when it comes to publishing messages; the client should make sure that messages with a QoS>0 are delivered, so if the client is offline it should store these messages and send them when the client is back online.